VC

 100%

-Chronic respiratory failure with carbon dioxide retention or cor pulmonale (a type of heart failure), or requires a tracheostomy.
+Chronic respiratory failure with carbon dioxide retention, or cor pulmonale (right-sided heart failure from lung disease), or the condition requires a tracheostomy.

 Exam Tips & Key Evidence